Financial-Times/origami/MIGRATION.md

 // the custom class modifier will be: .o-forms-input--my-theme
 ```

-The markup has been changed entirely to accomodate the following structure:
+The markup has been changed entirely to accommodate the following structure:
 ```
 ┌— field container (.o-forms-field) —————┐
 |      (one of div or label)             |